 Nowadays many business owners miss important information and interesting ideas.
-This may cost them much time and money as they lose a great deal of website visitors and potential buyers.
-To avoid such mistakes and loses in developing your business, you should be always aware of the key thing - User Behavior.
+This may cost them much time and money as they lose plenty of website visitors and potential buyers.
+To avoid such mistakes and losses in developing your business, you should be always aware of the key thing - User Behavior.

 Table of contents

 What is User Behavior?
 Why does it matter a lot for your business?

 User behavior gives you an idea how your website visitors act, think, and make decisions.
 For a better understanding of what User Behavior is - you should imagine your website as a store, and your website’s visitors are the customers.
 They visit your store, opening and closing the doors.
 But what they are doing while their visit is their real behavior.
 And it matters a lot for you.
 You can track what signages attract customers attention, what aisles turn off shoppers and how to place or move the goods more effectively.
 The same happens on your website.
 User behavior shows the activities which website visitors do when they attend your site.
 This includes clicks, scrolling down pages, searching and reading blogs, signing up to updates, and so on.
 With the CRO (conversion rate optimization) tools you can optimize your website for the needs of your customers.
 User Behavior depends totally on the psychology, people behave according to what motivates and attracts them.
 Even such a simple thing as changing one phrase instead of another may influence the User Behavior.
 For example, you can check what phrase the web visitors will click more frequently.
 The phrase “Join today” has a more positive effect and is more pleasant as it doesn’t persuade you to act.

 In more practical meaning, some web visitors click the image or a phrase thinking they have a link, but they’re not hyperlinked.
 These examples show that you can use the tracking of User Behavior for optimization of your website and improvement of your business.

 Why is it important to track User Behavior on your web site?

 According to the Pareto principle, 80% of your results will come from 20% of your efforts.